lazeman/SmartFinDB/README.md

-# BondsDB
+# SmartFinDB
-A friendly, well-formed and easy-to-use Chinese bonds database.
+A friendly, well-formed and easy-to-use Finance database and knowledge base.